userbradley/documentation.breadnet.co.uk/docs/kb/markdown/github-repos-and-stuff.md

 To clone a repo, go to the webpage and click the `clone or download` button and click 'Use SSH'

 ???
 Note "SSH or https"
-    Seeing as you have `2fa` enabled on your account, you should be using `ssh` as it doesnt require you to login each action you make
+    Seeing as you have `2fa` enabled on your account, you should be using `ssh` as it doesn't require you to log in each action you make

 ![](/assets/tjxlFRVsXUgsDatm-image-1588972001839.png)